 Back to Top of List

 The U.P. is home to hundreds of waterfalls that turn into ice sculptures between November and March.
-Their serenity gives a whole new dimension to this season!
-Add visiting these eight waterfalls to your bucket list.
+Their serene stillness gives a whole new dimension to this season!
+Add visiting these nine waterfalls to your bucket list.
 LEARN MORE

 Drive, hike or snowmobile to our lighthouses